Magnetic Field Line Chaos, Cantori, and Turnstiles in Toroidal Plasmas

 On a rational surface, each value of $\theta_0$ gives a separate closed field line, and when the loop voltage depends on $\theta_0$, the magnetic surface will split in the next instant of time to form a magnetic island.

-When $\vec{\nabla}V_\ell=0$, the topology of the magnetic field lines cannot change, and their evolution is considered ideal.
-Nevertheless, the poloidal flux has an additive position-independent function of time when $\vec{\nabla}V_\ell=0$ but $V_\ell\neq0$.
+As proven in the paragraph below Equation (\ref{E-exp}), when $\vec{\nabla}V_\ell=0$ the topology of the magnetic field lines cannot change, and their evolution is considered ideal.
+This is in contrast to ideal magnetohydrodynamics, which requires a zero resistivity $\eta$, and that implies $V_\ell=0$.
+As pointed out by \citep{Boozer:2025:Constraints} and discussed in Section \ref{sec:tokamak}, the distinction between $\vec{\nabla}V_\ell=0$ and $V_\ell=0$ is important when devising strategies for avoiding disruptions in tokamaks.
+The condition $\vec{\nabla}V_\ell=0$ is consistent with changing the magnetic flux at the axis of a toroidal plasma without changing the magnetic field in the plasma while the condition $V_\ell=0$ is not.